awash-/portfolio/README.md

 I'm not one to be obsessed with data, but I have a confession to make: I enjoy reading well-researched lit concerning the potential global baby bust.
 In my reading, I wondered how views may differ based on geography, sex, marital status, and sexual orientation.
 So I downloaded some pre-cleaned Pew data (ATP Wave 50) and plopped it into Tableau.
 It makes great dinner conversation if your friends are nerds. <br><br>

-**My Grown-Up Gap Year in a Van** *Coming soon!* <br>
-*Data visualization x Tableau*

-Life happened a lot in 2020, so I decided to move into a van and begin freelancing full-time.
-It's been an incredibly dope experience.
-That's it, that's the sample viz. <br><br>

 **Workflow: Wrangling CSVs into Postgres** <br>
 *Walkthrough x SQL (via Markdown)*